 The consequences of the deforestation shown in “Under the Canopy” reach far beyond Amazonia and its 30 million inhabitants.
 The film has special relevance given the Amazon’s role in building resilience to the impacts of climate change and absorbing carbon from the atmosphere.
 Amazonia contains 40 percent of the carbon stocks of tropical forests globally, provides 20 percent of the world’s breathable oxygen, holds a similar percentage of the world’s fresh water, and supports more species of plants and animals than anywhere else on the planet.
 It is also a spiritual wellspring for its people and all humanity.
 A vanishing Amazon not only threatens us physically, it diminishes the human spirit.

-CI has worked in Amazonia for 30 years and has committed to a goal of zero net deforestation in the Amazon by 2020, working with local communities, governments, nonprofit organizations, the private sector and more.
+Conservation International has worked in Amazonia for 30 years and has committed to a goal of zero net deforestation in the Amazon by 2020, working with local communities, governments, nonprofit organizations, the private sector and more.

 The co-producers celebrated “Under the Canopy” during the 17th Annual Sundance Film Festival in Park City, Utah.
 The event, held at the Jaunt VR lounge, featured a limited private screening, reception and discussion with film director Patrick Meegan about the unique aspects of the “Under the Canopy” shoot and how virtual reality can be a critical agent for conservation.